BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 A wallet-product that supports external signing can remove the need for the private key to be readable by the wallet software, thereby decreasing the risk of keeping keys on a device that is likely always connected to the internet.

-#### Pros
-- Removes private key from online devices
-- Can provide very high security if used correctly

-#### Cons
-- Purchase of specialized hardware required
-- Requires further effort and knowledge to setup correctly
-- Still requires a good sovereign backup for redundancy

 {% include image.html
    image = "/assets/images/guide/private-key-management/schemes/signing-devices.jpg"
    retina = "/assets/images/guide/private-key-management/schemes/signing-devices@2x.jpg"